steadylearner/resume/3. rust_grpc/README.md

 The role of **tonic_server** is to serve data with gRPC API.
 It gets data from Postgresql database and Redis cache for it.

 **warp_client** is a server but it is client of gRPC server.
-So it is named **warp_client** for the entire purpose of this project is to show gRPC full stack server and client example written in Rust.
+So it is named **warp_client** because the entire purpose of this project is to show **gRPC full stack server and client example written in Rust**.

-It handles routing, HTTP REST API, Testing, and potentially login etc later.
+The Warp framework handles routing, HTTP REST API, Testing, and potentially login etc later.

-To test all this work, you should install Postgresql, Redis first.
+To test all this work, you should install Postgresql and Redis first.
 I would use docker for it.
-So I let the commands for them here.
+So I let the commands for them here to help you.

 ```console
 // 1.
 Install Postgresql with volume to make data persist.